joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/30/sports/hockey/nhl-montreal-canadiens-tampa-lightning.html?searchResultPosition=2

 **Phoenix Suns Headed to First N.B.A.
 Finals in Almost 30 Years**\
-`This will be the first trip to the finals for the Suns’ veteran leader, Chris Paul.`\
+`This will be the first trip to the finals for the Suns’ veteran leader, Chris Paul, who scored 41 points in the series-clinching Game 6 victory over the Los Angeles Clippers.`\
 https://nytimes.com/2021/06/30/sports/basketball/nba-phoenix-suns-finals.html?searchResultPosition=3

 **Your Thursday Briefing**\